 - Official online bank statements are acceptable if they include the bank's letterhead or logo.
 Unofficial printouts of screens from an online banking account will not be accepted.

-- Any financial document must show the account holder’s name, date, account number, the account type, the current balance, and the type of currency.
+- All financial document must show the account holder’s name, date, account number, the account type, the current balance, and the type of currency.